naps62/pair-gpt.nvim/README.md

 }
 ```

-## Setup (optional)

-Setup should be run in a lua file or in a lua heredoc [:help lua-heredoc](https://neovim.io/doc/user/lua.html) if using in a vim file.
+Setup should be included in a lua file or in a lua heredoc [:help lua-heredoc](https://neovim.io/doc/user/lua.html) if using in a vim file.

 ```lua
 -- examples for your init.lua